 If either of your parents was an Irish citizen at the time of your birth, then you are automatically entitled to be an Irish citizen, regardless of your place of birth.
 If you were born outside Ireland to an Irish citizen who was himself or herself born in Ireland, then you are entitled to be an Irish citizen.

 If your parent got Irish citizenship before you were born, for example, through marriage, adoption or naturalisation, you are also entitled to Irish citizenship.

 If one of your grandparents is an Irish citizen but neither of your parents is an Irish citizen, you may become an Irish citizen.
 You will need to have your birth registered in the Foreign Births Register.
 For more information go to: www.dfa.ie

 Naturalisation is the process whereby a foreign national living in Ireland may apply to become an Irish citizen.
 In order to apply for naturalisation in Ireland, you must have been physically resident in Ireland for a certain length of time.

 If you wish to become an Irish citizen through naturalisation, you must:

 It is important to note that time spent on a student visa, a working holiday visa or time during an unsuccessful claim for refugee status in Ireland cannot be counted as a period of reckonable residence for naturalisation purposes.

-The Minister for Justice, Equality and Law Reform has power to waive one or more of the conditions for naturalisation:
+The Minister for Justice and Equality has power to waive one or more of the conditions for naturalisation: